10+ ideas for interactive word search puzzles to use in the classroom

 Word Search Puzzles for Kids

-There’s nothing the youngest like doing more than learn by playing.
+There’s nothing the youngest like doing more than learning by playing.

 Word search puzzles can be a great way to teach young kids to read.
 An easy way to start off is by letting them search for simple words (such as the ones from the Dolch word list), from a list: